qzydustin/qzydustin.github.io/_posts/2022-11-12-tutorial-for-nginx-setup.md

 ---
 layout: post
-title: Nginx Setup Tutorial
+title: Tutorial for Nginx Setup
 date: 2022-11-12 01:44:32-0700
-category: Technology-Tutorial
+category: Technology
 ---

 Nginx is a popular web server.
-It is widely used in Internet projects because of its low memory consumption, extremely fast startup and high concurrency capability.
+It is widely used in Internet projects because of its low memory consumption, fast startup, and high concurrency capability.

 - Install